Council on Foreign Relations: Origins, 1918 to 1945

 As a result of discussions at the Peace Conference, a small group of British and American diplomats and scholars met on May 30, 1919, at the Hotel Majestic in Paris.
-They decided to create an Anglo-American organization called "The Institute of International Affairs", which would have offices in London and New York.
-Ultimately, the British and American delegates formed separate institutes, with the British developing the Royal Institute of International Affairs (known as Chatham House) in London.
-Due to the isolationist views prevalent in American society at that time, the scholars had difficulty gaining traction with their plan and turned their focus instead to a set of discreet meetings which had been taking place since June 1918 in New York City, under the name "Council on Foreign Relations".
+They decided to create an organization called "The Institute of International Affairs", which would have offices in London and New York.
+Ultimately, the British and American delegates formed separate institutes, with the British developing the Royal Institute of International Affairs (also known as Chatham House) in London.
+Due to the isolationist views prevalent in American society at that time, the scholars had difficulty gaining traction with their plan and turned their focus instead to a set of discreet meetings which had been taking place since June 1918 in New York City under the name "Council on Foreign Relations".
 The meetings were headed by corporate lawyer Elihu Root, who had served as Secretary of State under President Theodore Roosevelt, and attended by 108 "high-ranking officers of banking, manufacturing, trading and finance companies, together with many lawyers".